Configure Azure Kusto IoT Hub Data Connections

 How do I import an existing IoT Hub data connection?

-Data Ingestion & Routing
+Data Ingestion & Mapping

 What's the default database routing behavior?